writethedocs/www/docs/hiring-guide/portfolios.rst

 Would you talk to product managers, engineers, QA?
 Would you involve reviewers or editors?
 Talk about your process for writing your samples.

+Make sure you craft your portfolio to target the type of role(s) you want.
+It is perfectly okay to have multiple portfolios for different types of jobs.

+- When applying to editing roles, having before and after samples of work you edited would be beneficial.
+- If applying to information architecture roles, provide examples showing good practices for tables of contents and knowledge management.
+- For API documentation roles, the portfolio should demonstrate knowledge of HTTP request types, responses, and standards like OpenAPI.
+- For manufacturing, include design drawings.
+- When applying for senior or lead technical writer roles, include samples that show your project management and leadership skills.

 What not to include in a portfolio
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~